DennisDean/BlockEdfSummarizeFig/README.md

 BlockEdfSummarizeFig
 ====================

 Simple interface for summarizing the contents of a folder containing EDFs and XML files.
-BlockEdfSummarizeFig is part of the [ata Access and Visualization for Sleep Toolbox](https://github.com/DennisDean/DAVS-Toolbox/blob/master/README.md).
+BlockEdfSummarizeFig is part of the [Data Access and Visualization for Sleep Toolbox](https://github.com/DennisDean/DAVS-Toolbox/blob/master/README.md).

 #### Applications